DPDK/dpdk/doc/guides/nics/vdev_netvsc.rst

 - ``ignore`` [int]

-  If nonzero, ignores the driver runnig (actually used to disable the auto-detection in Hyper-V VM).
+  If nonzero, ignores the driver running (actually used to disable the auto-detection in Hyper-V VM).

 .. note::